daisvke/Arachnida/README.md

 # Arachnida
-A set of web scrapers and metadata editors.
+A suite of web scrapers and metadata editors designed for efficient web and image data processing:

+- **`Harvestmen`**: A tool for searching and extracting strings from web pages.
+- **`Spider`**: A scraper for finding images or specific strings within HTML image tags.
+- **`Scorpion`**: A utility for viewing metadata from image files.
+- **`Scorpion Viewer`**: A more advanced tool for displaying, deleting, and modifying metadata in image files.

 ## Harvestmen (strings)